-Revision surgery is often needed when you start to regain weight following gastric band surgery.
-This regain may happen several years after your initial surgery.
+Revision surgery is often needed when you regain weight following gastric band surgery.
+This may happen several years after your initial surgery.

-Obesity is a chronic disease that can be managed with surgery, but not necessarily cured.
-You may regain weight due to lifestyle changes, including childbirth, a new relationship, changes in your eating habits, financial stress, or a new job.
-You may no longer be able to maintain the lifestyle changes and nutrition guidelines that accompany gastric band surgery and need a different option.
+Obesity is a chronic disease that can be managed with surgery but not cured.
+Weight regain can occur due to lifestyle changes, such as childbirth, a new relationship, shifts in eating habits, financial stress, or changes in employment.
+In such cases, you may find it challenging to sustain the lifestyle adjustments and dietary recommendations associated with gastric band surgery, necessitating the exploration of alternative options.

 If your band failed, and you find yourself hungrier than you were in the months right after surgery, a revision may also be necessary.

-Know that if you do need gastric band revision surgery, you're not alone.
+If you need gastric band revision surgery, you're not alone.
 Up to a third of patients who had gastric band surgery need a revision to maintain weight loss or continue to lose weight.

 You may be a candidate for sleeve gastrectomy, in which a portion of the stomach is removed entirely, leaving a banana-like structure.
 With sleeve gastrectomy, the changes to the size of your stomach are permanent, so you eat less and experience changes in the hormones affecting appetite.

-With gastric bypass, Dr. Moeinolmolki divides your stomach into a small upper pouch for food processing and a larger lower portion that is bypassed.
-You have a permanently smaller stomach, so you get full fast, and with the time you'll also experience alterations in the hormones that affect appetite.
+With gastric bypass, Dr. Moeinolmolki divides your stomach into a small upper pouch for food processing and a larger lower portion bypassed.
+You have a permanently smaller stomach, so you get full fast, and with time, you'll also experience alterations in the hormones that affect appetite.

 Conclusion: Understanding when gastric band revision surgery is needed